Lindsey Port, co-founder & executive director

-Lindsey knows first hand how difficult it is to run for office, and also knows we need new voices at the table.
+Lindsey knows first hand how difficult it is to run for office, and also knows how deeply we need new voices at the table.
 Her focus is on teaching leaders how to raise money, how to build a strong, community-centered base, and how to go about creating robust, values-based voter engagement programs.
-She lives in Burnsville, MN, with her husband Steve, and daughters Evelyn and Charlotte.
+She lives in Burnsville, MN, with her husband Steve, and their daughters Evelyn and Charlotte.

 Meredith Stacey has dedicated the last eight years to helping further the progressive infrastructure in Minnesota.
 She has worked on candidate and issue campaigns of all shapes and sizes, including both iterations of Minnesotans United for All Families, which legalized same-sex marriage in Minnesota, and Senator Al Franken’s 2014 successful re-election campaign.
 Meredith’s specialty is in training development and facilitation, and in providing hands-on professional development support to campaign staff volunteer leaders.
 She believes that our work is strongest when we are working in collaboration with one another, and seeks to support people in learning how to build community-focused, volunteer-driven campaigns.

 Before Blueprint, Meredith served as the Training Director for the Minnesota Democratic-Farmer-Labor Party’s 2016 Coordinated Campaign and as a Project Lead for Grassroots Solutions, a national consulting firm based in Minneapolis.
 She lives in Fridley with her husband Aaron, their daughter Hazel, and their cranky English Bulldog, Jan.